obscuritylabs/darkside/README.md

 # darkside
 Darkside Ransomware

-Caution: This is malware...real ransomware that can destroy your system.
+Caution: This is malware, real ransomware that can destroy your system.
 Download at your own risk.
-We are not responsbile for what you do with this file
+We are not responsbile for what you do with this file.

 | Filename | MD5 Hash                         | SHA1 Hash                                | SHA256 Hash                                                  | VirusTotal                                                   |
 | -------- | -------------------------------- | ---------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |